nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/github_auth_setup.md

 # Setting up Github Authentication

-By mid-2021, Github will complete its transition to requiring a personal authentication token (PAT) key instead of a password to connect to Github remotely (e.g., using `git` on your local computer to work on remote branches).
+By mid-2021, Github will complete its [transition](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) to requiring a personal access token (PAT) key instead of a password to connect to Github remotely (e.g., using `git` on your local computer to work on remote branches).

 In this tutorial, we will show you how to enable two-factor authentication (optional) and generate a PAT.

 !!! note "Learning Objectives"

     - learn how to set up two-factor authentication
-    - learn how to set up a personal authentication token
+    - learn how to set up a personal access token

 === "Est. Time"